 Please note that the program was initially prepared in early 2016, and is based upon information that was available at that time.
-We have done some minor updates, and if the interest in these training videos is high, we will periodically update and expand on the information provided here.
+We have performed some minor updates, and if the interest in these training videos is high, we will periodically update and expand on the information provided here.

 We hope you enjoy and benefit from the training.
 Feel free to let us know what you think about it by emailing Dr. Marty Hoffman at firstname.lastname@example.org.